 Historic Sites of Manitoba: Rockwood School No. 19 (RM of Rockwood)

 A monument was erected on the former site of Rockwood School, at NE17-13-2 east of the Principal Meridian, in the Rural Municipality of Rockwood.
-The school was established in December 1872 and served as a community school, meeting hall, and church until June 1967 when it closed.
-The building was sold in 1967 and dismantled the following year.
+The school was established in December 1872 and served as a community school, meeting hall, and church.
+In July 1965, the district was dissolved into Stonewall School District, which became part of the Interlake School Division.
+Rockwood School operated until June 1967, with the school building sold later that year, and dismantled in 1968.

 The monument was erected in 1998 to commemorate the pioneers, students, teachers, trustees, and citizens of the Rockwood School District.
 It was dedicated at a ceremony on 27 June 1999.
 It is across the road from the Rockwood Cemetery.